Family Sponsorship to Canada

 -

-A Canadian citizen, a person registered in Canada as an Indian under the Canadian Indian Act or a permanent resident living in Canada
+Are a Canadian citizen, permanent resident, or a person registered under the Canadian Indian Act

 -